 Robert Dewar

 Societies in a state of collapse, of catastrophic change, have always fascinated me, and "Of Sidearms and Dinner Jackets" charts just such a societal cultural collapse.

-My fourth novel, which is, once again, entirely a work of fiction, is now with my publishers.
-Titled "Nineteen Seventy-Six", the story is located entirely within Cape Town and the Cape Peninsula, during a period of heightened racial tension and periodic outbreaks of violence in South Africa.
+My fourth novel, "Nineteen Seventy-Six," is, once again, entirely a work of fiction.
+Published in late October 2024, the story is located exclusively within Cape Town and the Cape Peninsula, during a period of heightened racial tension and periodic outbreaks of violence in South Africa.
 The focus of the story is not, however, on political events during 1976, but on the lives of the characters found in a residential hotel far down the Peninsula.
 Once again, I write about a region with which I was intensely familiar, during a period I remember well.
-This novel is due to be published in October 2024.

-I am currently working (April 2024) on a novel titled "Saint Blaise", in which much of the action takes place (as with "Nineteen Seventy-Six") in Cape Town.
-In this story, we pick up on the life of Blaise, a Catholic boy then aged thirteen, living in Cape Town, and we look at the events which shaped him, and at how he acquires his eventual reputation as something of a Christian mystic and holy man.
+In my fifth novel, "Saint Blaise" (due to be published in late February 2025), much of the action takes place (as with "Nineteen Seventy-Six") in Cape Town.
+In this story, which opens in 1968, we pick up on the life of Blaise, a thirteen year old boy who grows up in a Catholic family in Cape Town, and we look at the events which shaped him, and at how in later life he acquires his eventual reputation as something of a Christian mystic and holy man.
 The story follows Blaise from Cape Town in the late 1960s, to Angola during the South African Border Wars of the mid-1970s, and then to Rhodesia during the late 1970s during her Bush War, and back to Cape Town.

-I aim to see this novel published by early 2025.
+Robert Dewar